 Treatment may be needed for a long time.

-Although symptoms of CIDP resemble those of Guillain-Barré syndrome, the two can be differentiated based on how long symptoms have continued to progress (ie, > 2 mo for CIDP).
+Although symptoms of chronic inflammatory demyelinating polyneuropathy resemble those of Guillain-Barré syndrome, the two can be differentiated based on how long symptoms have continued to progress (ie, > 2 months for CIDP).

 Symptoms start insidiously and may slowly worsen or follow a pattern of relapses and recovery.